Crane fly: Formal

-Tipulidae are medium to large-sized flies (7–35 mm) with elongated legs, wings, and abdomen.
-Their colour is yellow, brown or grey.
+Tipuloidea are medium to large-sized flies (7–35 mm) with elongated legs, wings, and abdomen.
+Their colour is yellow, brown, or grey.
 Ocelli are absent.
-The rostrum (a snout) is short to very short with a beak-like point called the nasus (rarely absent).
-The apical segment of the maxillary palpi is flagelliform and much longer than the subapical segment.
+The rostrum (a snout) is short with a beak-like point called the nasus (rarely absent).
+The apical segment of the maxillary palpi is flagelliform (whip-like) and much longer than the subapical segment.
 The antennae have 13 segments (exceptionally 14–19).
-These are whorled, serrate, or ctenidial.
-There is a distinct V-shaped suture between the mesonotal prescutum and scutum (near the level of the wing bases).
+These are whorled, serrate, or ctenidial (comb-like).
+There is a distinct 'V'‑shaped suture between the mesonotal prescutum and scutum (near the level of the wing bases).
 The wings are monochromatic, longitudinally striped or marbled.
 In females the wings are sometimes rudimentary.
 The sub-costal vein (Sc) joins through Sc2 with the radial vein, Sc1 is at most a short stump.
 There are four, rarely (when R2 is reduced) three branches of the radial vein merging into the alar margin.
 The discoidal wing cell is usually present.
 The wing has two anal veins.
 Sternite 9 of the male genitalia has, with few exceptions, two pairs of appendages.
 Sometimes appendages are also present on sternite 8.
 The female ovipositor has sclerotized valves and the cerci have a smooth or dentate lower margin.
 The valves are sometimes modified into thick bristles or short teeth.

-The larva is elongated, usually cylindrical.
+The larvae are elongated, usually cylindrical.
 The posterior two-thirds of the head capsule is enclosed or retracted within the prothoracic segment.
 The larva is metapneustic (with only one pair of spiracles, these on the anal segment of the abdomen), but often with vestigial lateral spiracles (rarely apneustic).
 The head capsule is sclerotized anteriorly and deeply incised ventrally and often dorsolaterally.
 The mandibles are opposed and move in the horizontal or oblique plane.
 The abdominal segments have transverse creeping welts.
 The terminal segments of the abdomen are glabrous, often partially sclerotized and bearing posterior spiracles.
 The spiracular disc is usually surrounded by lobe-like projections and anal papillae or lobes.